Kushagra-a11ly/Kushagra-a11ly/README.md

 My core toolkit is Python (Pandas, NumPy, Matplotlib, Plotly) paired with SQL for data extraction and transformation, and Power BI for stakeholder-facing reporting.
 I'm currently deepening my expertise in statistical modelling, advanced feature engineering, and applying machine learning to business problems — with a focus on models that are interpretable, not just accurate.

 I believe great data work is 20% analysis and 80% communication.
 A model no one understands doesn't get used.
 A dashboard no one reads doesn't drive change.
 I try to build things that do both.
+🔭 I’m currently working on: End-to-end data analytics projects, transforming raw data into actionable insights using Python and Power BI <br>👯 I’m looking to collaborate on: Data analytics and business intelligence projects that drive real-world impact <br>🤝 I’m looking for help with: Scaling analytics solutions and applying machine learning to business problems <br>🌱 I’m currently learning: Advanced data modeling, statistical analysis, and machine learning techniques <br>💬 Ask me about: Python (Pandas, NumPy), SQL, Power BI, Excel, and data storytelling <br>⚡ Fun fact: I have a strong foundation in data analytics concepts and enjoy applying them to solve real-world problems
 ---
 ## Currently
 | | |